Ask the Experts: All Questions

 Last reviewed: December 6, 2023

-For individuals with moderate to severe immunocompromise, CDC states that, beyond the primary series, additional doses of 2024–2025 Formula COVID-19 vaccine may be administered (with a minimum two-month interval) based on the clinical judgment of the individual’s healthcare provider and personal preference and circumstances.
+Individuals with moderate to severe immunocompromise who have completed a primary series should receive one dose of 2024–2025 Formula COVID-19 vaccine this season followed by a second dose 6 months (minimum 2 months) later.
+Additional doses of 2024–2025 Formula COVID-19 vaccine may be administered (with a minimum two-month interval) based on the clinical judgment of the individual’s healthcare provider and the recipient’s personal preference and circumstances.

 In June 2023, ACIP affirmed its longstanding recommendation that adults who received a primary series of trivalent OPV (tOPV) or IPV in any combination and who are at increased risk of poliovirus exposure may receive another dose of IPV.
 Available data do not indicate the need for more than a single lifetime booster dose with IPV for adults.